danielmec/PPS-24-Risk/README.md

 ## Contact

-To report bugs or request support, open an issue on GitHub or contact the developers
+If you need assistance with running the project, open an issue on GitHub or contact the developers